 Looking to increase your subscriber growth?
 Check out our tips for how to grow your email list.

-Other email marketing metrics to pay attention to
+Other email marketing KPIs to pay attention to

 Throughout this article, I’ve talked about looking at all of your email marketing metrics to get a full picture of the success of your campaigns.
 Depending on your goals, some metrics are going to be more important than others, but it’s important to know what all of your email reporting terms mean if you want to gain a full understanding of your campaigns.